Saint-Maclou Church, Rouen copyright French Moments

 Rue Saint Romain and Saint Maclou Church in Rouen copyright French Moments

 The church is dedicated to Saint-Maclou (c.520-621), one of the seven founder saints of Brittany.
-He gave its name to the city of Saint-Malo in Brittany and is also known as Saint-Malo or Maclovious.
+He gave its name to the city of Saint-Malo in Brittany, which is also known as Saint-Malo or Maclovious.

-As early of the 10th century there was an oratory on the site of the church.
-When Rouen became a larger city, the Dukes of Normandy decided to build a church in one of the busiest part of town.
+As early as the 10th century, an oratory was on the site of the church.
+When Rouen became a larger city, the Dukes of Normandy decided to build a church in one of the busiest parts of town.
 Under the reign of Saint-Louis, Saint-Maclou became a parish church.

-When part of the sanctuary collapsed in the 13th century it was decided to rebuild the church.
-The construction work was led by Pierre Robin between 1436 and 1517.
-Inaugurated on the 25th June 1521 by Cardinal Georges II of Ambroise, archbishop of Rouen, it was one of the finest examples of Flamboyant Gothic style in the kingdom.
+When part of the sanctuary collapsed in the 13th century, it was decided to rebuild the church.
+Pierre Robin led the construction between 1436 and 1517.
+Inaugurated on June 25, 1521, by Cardinal Georges II of Ambroise, archbishop of Rouen, it was one of the finest examples of the Flamboyant Gothic style in the kingdom.

-In 1530, the lantern tower built at the crossing of the transept was crowned by a 37 metre tall wooden spire covered with gilded lead.
-The structure was partially destroyed in 1706 by a storm and definitely taken out in 1791.
+In 1530, the lantern tower built at the crossing of the transept was crowned by a 37-metre-tall wooden spire covered with gilded lead.
+A storm partially destroyed the structure in 1706 and definitely removed it in 1791.

 During the French Revolution, the church was closed in 1793 and welcomed a weapon factory.
 It became a religious sanctuary again in 1802.